 3. Offer advice and inspiration

-Adding a blog to your online store is a simple thing to do – the best eCommerce platforms, such as Shopify and WooCommerce, have the functionality built in.
+Adding a blog to your online store is a simple thing to do and commonplace for many retailers – the best eCommerce platforms, such as Shopify and WooCommerce, have the functionality built in.
 Regularly writing a blog will help you improve your SEO and provide you with content to share on social media.

 Some businesses use their blogs to inform customers about company news or events.
 The best, however, use them to offer advice and inspiration, which creates desire for their products among customers and hence gets traffic to their online store.